-There is no assurance that the Funds' policies on portfolio holdings information will protect Funds from the potential misuse of portfolio holdings information by individuals or firms in possession of such information.
+There is no assurance that the Funds' policies on portfolio holdings information will protect the Funds from the potential misuse of portfolio holdings information by individuals or firms in possession of such information.

-Currently, based on the Fund, the Adviser posts portfolio holdings information, including top ten holdings, either monthly, quarterly, or promptly after the date such information is filed on the SEC's EDGAR system (generally 60 days) for N-PORT, the Annual or Semi-Annual Reports.
-In addition to the Adviser and Sub-Advisers to the Funds as well as Fund Counsel, and the Funds' independent registered public accounting firm, the parties currently receiving non-public portfolio holdings information regarding one or more of the Funds on an ongoing basis pursuant to the various arrangements and conditions described above include:
+Currently, the Adviser posts portfolio holdings information, including top ten holdings, either monthly, quarterly, or promptly after the date such information is filed on the SEC's EDGAR system (generally 60 days) for N-PORT, and the Annual or Semi-Annual Reports.
+In addition to the Adviser, the Sub-Advisers, Fund Counsel, and the Funds' independent registered public accounting firm, the parties currently receiving non-public portfolio holdings information regarding one or more of the North Square Funds on an ongoing basis pursuant to the various arrangements and conditions described above include: